Velocidex/Training/modules/event_logs/index.md

 # Event logs

-## Analysing logs for detection and forensics
+## Analyzing logs for detection and forensics

 ---